Hyperflux: Pruning Reveals Importance: Hyperflux method

 \section{Hyperflux method}

-We associate each weight \(\omega_{i}\) to a learnable parameter \(t_{i}\), which determines whether the weight is present (\(t_i>0\)) or pruned (\(t_i \leq 0\)).
+We associate each weight \(\omega_{i}\) with a learnable parameter \(t_{i}\), which determines whether the weight is present (\(t_i>0\)) or pruned (\(t_i \leq 0\)).
 We define a weight's importance to be the increase in loss caused by its pruning.
-We assess the importance of a weight \(\omega_i\) through its flux, the gradient of \(t_i\) with respect to the loss function when \( t_i\leq0 \).
+We assess the importance of a weight \(\omega_i\) through its flux, the gradient of the loss function with respect to \(t_i\) when \( t_i\leq0 \).
 The connection between flux and weight importance is detailed in Section \ref{subsec:weight_flux}.
 The \textit{pressure} term, denoted by \(L_{-\infty}\), will push all \(t\) values towards \(-\infty\), pruning the weights and revealing their fluxes.
 No manual selection or analysis of gradients is needed, since the interaction between pressure and flux during backpropagation will naturally only keep important weights whose flux is large.